substack/duplex-pipe/readme.markdown

 This is exactly the same as node 0.8 core Stream except that duplex-pipe will not do `dest.on('end', cleanup)` if `dest` is readable.

+Plus there is another hack to remove cleanup listeners when piped to.

 # install

 With [npm](https://npmjs.org) do: